iconfu/svg-inject/README.md

 ### Manually

-Include the SVGInject Javascript file in the `<head>` element of your HTML document
+Include the SVGInject Javascript file in the `<head>` element of the HTML document, or anywhere before the first usage of SVGInject

 ```html
 <head>